oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 SD-JWT VC as described in Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-If Key Binding is required, the Verifier MUST verify the Key Binding JWT according to Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
+If Key Binding is required (refer to the security considerations in Section 9.6 of [@!I-D.ietf-oauth-selective-disclosure-jwt]), the Verifier MUST verify the Key Binding JWT according to Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
 To verify the Key Binding JWT, the `cnf` claim of the SD-JWT MUST be used.